SeffUwU/TF2-Killfeed-Generator/README.md

 ## Usage
 1. Select the Icon in the list.
-2. Select the name of the Killer/Killer's.
-(Example: "Sefa + Gray Mann")
+2. Type in the name of the Killer(-s).
+Example: "Sefa + Gray Mann + Sans"
-3. Select the name of the Victim.
+3. Type in the name of the Victim(-s).
 (Example: "Vasnetsov")
 4. Customize your killfeed message using the given options.
 6. Press either 'KILL!','DOMINATE!' or 'CUSTOM!' to render the image, and 'SAVE?' to download the image on your device.

 ##Saving the Image
-1. RMB on the canvas.
-2. Select "Save Image As..."
-3. Save
-OR
 1. Press 'SAVE?'

+##Credit
+No credit required, but I would love for you to at least leave a link.
+So that more people hear about this.